gaehlerm/SoftwareEngineering/README.md

 ## Divide and Conquer

-If you have a huge problem, you won't be able to solve it all at once.
+If you have a huge problem, you won't be able to solve it all at once, down to the last detail.
 It's too difficult.
-But what you might be able to do is break out small pieces of this problem and solve them.
+But what you might be able to do is break out pieces of this problem and solve them.
 This is generally how software is designed.
 Break the problem into small pieces and then reassemble them.
 A common example is the Fast Fourier Transform (FFT) or the merge sort.
-Usually, a divide and conquer algorithm is applied when a problem scales with O(N^2) or worse, but it can be subdivided into smaller problems.
+Usually, a divide and conquer algorithm is applied if the classical algorithm scales with O(N^2), but it can be subdivided into smaller problems.
 Divide and Conquer algorithms typically scale with O(N log N), which is generally acceptable.
-Furthermore, Divide and Conquer algorithms can be easily parallelized, which can significantly enhance the overall performance.
+Furthermore, Divide and Conquer algorithms can be parallelized to some degree, which can significantly enhance the overall performance.

 ## Increase Cohesion

 Cohesion is closely related to the section [Correlation] that we previously discussed in the chapter on the Physical Laws of Code.
 Similar things that possibly depend on each other should belong together.
 Mathematical functions are stored together in the math library, and IO functions are in the IO library.
-This makes sense as it simplifies searching for other functions that you might be looking for.
+This makes is easier to search for some function.
 Mixing these two libraries would only cause confusion because it would make it difficult to find what you are looking for.

 ## Reduce coupling